meghanavemala/medConnect/README.md

 ## ❤️ Contributing

 We welcome contributions to make this app even better!
 Feel free to submit pull requests or open issues. 😊

+---

+## Here are some screenshots of our app